modular/modular/KGEN/docs/LitNotes.md

 lit.func @static(%x: !kgen.ref<@EmptyStruct>) {..}
 ```

-Because user defined type work this way, roughly the entire MLIR type system is
+Byond user defined types, the entire MLIR type system is exposed using the
-separated off - but this is a good thing.
-Lightning gives you access to arbitrary
+`__mlir_type` magic identifier.
+With it, you can access named
-MLIR types, using the `__mlir_type` magic identifier, which you can access named
+types (in full MLIR syntax) as named properties.
+The backticks syntax for an
-types (in full MLIR syntax) as properties (note that the backticks are helpful
+identifier are helpful for accessing things that don't fit into a standard
-for accessing things that don't fit into a standard Python identifier syntax):
+Python identifier syntax:

 ```python
 fn takeMLIRTypes(a: __mlir_type.f32,